 Insect Management & Treatment

-Our insect management program can protect your landscape from the damaging effects that may be caused by insect infestation.
-We begin with a thorough inspection of your landscape by a professionally trained arborist, expert diagnosis and treatment, and careful, routine, monitoring.
+The SavATree insect management program can protect your landscape from the damaging effects that may be caused by insect infestation.
+Beginning with a thorough inspection of your landscape, your professionally trained arborist will identify any insect problems and prescribe treatment, along with careful, routine monitoring and proper maintenance.

-Harmful insects usually attack plants that are in poor health and/or under stress.
-Our arborists will make it their first priority to restore the health of your trees and shrubs, so that they can naturally resist harmful insects.
-Our insect management philosophy is to use low impact methods and ingredients to minimize populations of pest insects while maintaining ecological sustainability by preserving beneficial insects.
+Insects will usually target plants that are already in poor health and/or under stress.
+Our arborists make it their first priority to restore the health of your trees and shrubs, so that they can naturally resist harmful insects.
+Our tree insect management philosophy is to use low impact methods and ingredients to minimize populations of pest insects while maintaining ecological sustainability by preserving beneficial insects.

 Common Insect Management Problems

-Some insects are harmless to your trees and shrubs, but others can cause fatal results.
-Some of the most common insect pests include hemlock woolly adelgid, scale insects, winter moth and other caterpillars, and wood borering insects of many varieties.
+Some insects are beneficial, some are harmless to your trees and shrubs, but others can severely impact plants’ health.
+Common landscape pests include hemlock woolly adelgid, scale insects, winter moth and other caterpillars, and various species of wood boring insects.

-Boring insects such as lilac, rhododendron, , and dogwood borers, bronze birch and emerald ash borers, and shot hole borers and elm bark beetles are life threatening insects.
-Without plant health care and/or insect management services, they can cause extensive damage by feeding in the conductive tissues of the trunk and larger branches.
-This feeding damage cuts off the supply of nutrients and water to the canopy usually resulting in death of the tree.
+Boring insects such as bronze birch and emerald ash borers, pine bark beetles and elm bark beetles are serious threats to landscape trees.
+Without plant health care and/or insect management services, they can cause extensive damage by feeding on the conductive tissues of the trunk and larger branches.
+This feeding damage cuts off the supply of nutrients and water to the canopy, usually resulting in death.

 Many species of caterpillars, including winter moth and gypsy moth, can be especially harmful to trees.
 They feed on the leaves and fruit of trees and shrubs and can defoliate a tree, severely stressing it and putting it at risk for secondary pests or diseases.